 During Plan development, the Partnership discussed possible ways to allocate resources to projects in areas of different priority.
-The Partnership will focus on Level 1 and Level 2 priority areas during the implementation of this Plan, with a significant portion of implementation funding directed to those areas (see Table 6_4).
-Focus on Level 3 priority areas will be deferred until later during Plan implementation and may receive fewer financial resources (see Table 6_4).
-Note that the final apportioning of resources between projects in Level 1, 2, and 3 priority areas is dependent upon individual project selection scoring criteria to be established and maintained by the Partners (see Section 6.1.1.1).
+The Partnership will focus on Level 1 and Level 2 priority areas during the implementation of this Plan, with a significant portion of implementation funding directed to those areas (see Table 6-4).
+Focus on Level 3 priority areas will be deferred until later during Plan implementation and may receive fewer financial resources (see Table 6-4).
+Note that the final apportioning of resources between projects in Level 1, 2, and 3 priority areas is dependent upon individual project scoring criteria established and maintained by the Partners (see Section 6.1.1.1).